amida-tech/recruitment-registry/api/docs/api.md

 ##### Code Snippets

-All node.js code snippets in the document use [superagent](https://github.com/visionmedia/superagent).
+All node.js code snippets in this document use [superagent](https://github.com/visionmedia/superagent).
 This package can be installed by `npm`
 ```
 $ npm install superagent
 ```